Almost SUMMICRON M ROKKOR 40mm(CLE)

 1.Overview

 According to the reference “Leica Lenses of the World, p.
-158 (link is to an Amazon Affiliate),” the lens coating is different from the old 40mm for the CL.
-Since the two lenses were released about 10 years apart, the coating materials have likely evolved, so the view that the lens coating is different seems correct.
+158 (link to Amazon Affiliate)”, the lens coating is different from the old 40mm for the CL.
+The two lenses were released about 10 years apart, so the coating materials have likely evolved, and so the view that the lens coatings are different seems correct.

 2.Usage